 Co-branded travel credit cards are cards that are affiliated with a particular hotel chain, airline, or other travel brand.
 The way you earn rewards and can redeem them is usually focused on you spending with the brand.
-For example, you might earn more points for paying for your hotel stay when you use the hotel’s co-branded credit card to pay for your reservation than you do when you use the co-branded card for everyday purchases.
+For example, you might earn more points paying for your hotel reservation when you use the hotel’s co-branded credit card than you would when you use the co-branded card for everyday purchases.
 When you redeem your credit card points, you might be limited to hotel-specific options, like room upgrades or other perks.
 If you stay at a particular hotel chain or use a specific airline whenever you travel, and are a loyal customer with these vendors, it might make the most sense to use a credit card offered by them.

 Flexible travel rewards cards

-The other type of travel credit card is one that lets you earn miles or points that you can redeem for travel or cash.
-These cards are more flexible because they allow you to redeem your rewards for cash to spend with the airline or hotel of your choosing, or on any other expense
+The other type of travel credit card is one that lets you earn miles or points on everyday purchases no matter where you shop that you can redeem for travel or cash.
+These cards are more flexible because they allow you to redeem your rewards for cash to spend with the airline or hotel of your choosing, or on any other expense.

-Many people look for four things from their travel rewards cards:
+Many people look for key things from their travel rewards cards:

 - Value: The overall value of a travel rewards credit card may depend largely on the rewards earned for each dollar spent, plus any fees you might have to pay, such as annual fees.
 Discover has no annual fee on any of our cards.

-- Flexibility: When shopping for travel credit cards, customers may benefit most from cards that offer flexible opportunities for redemptions.
-Some cards have blackout dates for redeeming miles, which means you might not be able to redeem your rewards for the travel times you prefer.
-The most flexible cards don’t limit you to redeeming rewards with only one travel provider.
+- Flexibility: When comparing travel credit cards, customers may benefit most from cards that offer flexible opportunities for redemptions and won’t limit you to redeeming rewards with only one travel provider.
+Also, some cards have blackout dates for redeeming miles, which means you might not be able to redeem your rewards for the travel times you prefer.

 Was this article helpful?